 MUSTS studies the relations between science, technology and society, focusing in particular on Cultures of Research and Innovation.
 We are interested in settings that are infused with new knowledge, instruments, artefacts and skills.
 We examine for example how change and innovation evolve in cultures such as the engineering workshop, the regulatory body, the laboratory, the audio studio, the science café, or the hospital.

 Our research has a strong coherence in terms of approach and methodology.
-Cultures of innovation are studied in a radically interdisciplinary way.
+Cultures of research and innovation are studied in a radically interdisciplinary way.
 The classic disciplines of sociology, history and philosophy play an important constituting role.
 Sociological problems are historicized; historical questions are shown to have normative dimensions; and ethical issues are studied as social phenomena.
 Analysis typically moves between different levels (from micro-level studies of local practices to macro-level questions of governance, policy and morality).
 MUSTS research is adventurous in exploring a variety of theoretical and empirical fault lines; but it is always rigorous in its methodological approach, theoretical grounding, and scholarly justifications.

 Main research themes: